bentoBAUX/bentobaux.github.io/_posts/2025-02-20-basic-lighting-models-in-hlsl.md

 math: true
 ---

-# Basic Lighting Models in HLSL Unity

-This repository contains several basic lighting models implemented in Unity using HLSL (High-Level Shading Language).
+This post outlines several basic lighting models implemented in Unity using HLSL (High-Level Shading Language).
 Each lighting model is explained with its corresponding mathematical formulation and a breakdown of how it's implemented in code.
 Feel free to click on the image below to watch the demo video before we get started!
 <br/>